Blogs/Marketing

 Conclusion

-Regular monitoring and optimization help maintain a high Quality Score.
+Regular monitoring and optimization help maintain a high keywords Quality Score.
 Implement these strategies consistently to drive measurable improvements in advertising results.

 Author-Naveen S